theo-petkov/quiz_engine/README.md

 If not, then check out the CLI, where is says "Running on", which should point to the right port.

 Afterward, you may use [Postman](https://www.postman.com/downloads/), or a language of your choice, to make calls to the API.
+The available routes can be found in the `routes.py` file, and extra information about how this backend works can be found in the `Plan.md` file.

 A tool that may help interact with the SQLite database more freely is also available [here](https://sqlitebrowser.org/dl/).